 People drop in and chat about whatever is on his/er mind.
 Now a days, we hear about the work people are doing at home, where people have walked, and what they have seen while on their walk.
-Many of the local business owners will drop by and talk about their families, games, or about how the government is handling the situation.
+Many of the local business owners will drop by BUS STOP and talk about their families, games, or about how the government is handling the situation.

-He also hears about the struggle young people are encountering.
+He also hears about the struggles young people are encountering.
 He hears about how they want to meet their friends or too simply to go somewhere outside of Cork like the beach to go for a swim or to simply enjoy the crisp ocean air on your face.
 Then there is the concern about exams, applications, and doing their courses.

 One of the key take aways about this conversation, was the art of being a good listener.
 Ian emphasized the importance of creating that safe space for conversation to flow.

 When asked about what makes Cork unique, Ian struggled with giving a specific answer.
 For those new to Cork, you can feel and see that Cork city is different and a bit unstructured.
 Unlike, other cities around the world, Cork city grew organically.
 The city itself is based on an island.
 The hillsides and surrounding area developed as the centre of the city developed.
 The centre was a trading area.
 Ships would come into the harbour and load up with goods.